-- What were the Hindus destroying at the start of the clip? - Why were they doing this? - What led to the creation of Pakistan in 1947? - Was this tearing down of a mosque an isolated incident? - Were the Muslims the only victims according to this clip? - Can you think of similar sectarian incidents that have happened in Northern Ireland? - Have you witnessed this type of sectarian attack in Northern Ireland?
+- What do you think is meant by fundamentalism and secularism? (lesson glossary can provide help with this) - What did you see Hindus doing at the start of the clip? - Why are they doing this? - Who was Lord Rama? - Who is L.K.
+Advani? - Does he believe that this was at any stage the site for a mosque? - What led to the creation of Pakistan in 1947? - What was India hoping to achieve when it became a secular state? - Was this tearing down of a mosque an isolated incident? - Why do Indian leaders fear for the future of secular democracy in India? - Were the Muslims the only victims according to this clip? - Can you see any similarities between this sectarian incident in India and ones which have occurred in N.I.? - Have you witnessed this type of sectarian attack in Northern Ireland?